Revisiting Skeleton-based Action Recognition: Experiments

+\textbf{Kinetics400, UCF101, and HMDB51. } The three datasets are general action recognition datasets collected from the web.
+Kinetics400 is a large-scale video dataset with 300K videos from 400 action classes.
+UCF101 and HMDB51 are smaller, contain 13K videos from 101 classes and 6.7K videos from 51 classes, respectively.
+We conduct experiments using 2D-pose annotations extracted with our Top-Down pipeline.

-\textbf{Volleyball.} Volleyball is a group activity recognition dataset with 4830 videos of 8 group activity classes.
-Each frame in a video contains approximately 12 persons while only the center frame is annotated with GT person boxes.
+\textbf{Volleyball. } Volleyball is a group activity recognition dataset with 4830 videos of 8 group activity classes.
+Each frame contains approximately 12 persons, while only the center frame has annotations for GT person boxes.
 We use tracking boxes from~\cite{SendoMVA2019Heatmapping} for pose extraction.